FlineDev/AnyLint/README.md

 anylint --init blank
 ```

-This will create the Swift script file `lint.swift` with something like following contents:
+This will create the Swift script file `lint.swift` with something like the following contents:

 ```swift
 #!/usr/local/bin/swift-sh